 P.I.
-NO.: COUNTY: DESCRIPTION: DESCRIPTION: This is to advise that the right of way and/or easements have been acquired in accordance with the current State Laws, Title 32/Title 22, TIA Manual and FHWA when applicable covering the acquisition of real property on the above referenced project.
-Place an "X" at the applicable item: This project is limited to the existing rights acquisition was required. s of way and l no additional rights of way All necessary rights of way, including control of access when pertinent have been acquired including both legal and physical possession.
+NO.: COUNTY: DESCRIPTION: This is to advise that the right of way and/or easements have been acquired in accordance with the current State Laws, Title 32/Title 22, TIA Manual and FHWA when applicable covering the acquisition of real property on the above referenced project.
+Place an "X" at the applicable item: This project is limited to the existing rights of way and no additional rights of way acquisition was required.
+All necessary rights of way, including control of access when pertinent have been acquired including both legal and physical possession.
 All Rights of Way are owned by the City/County/State/Federal Government or a combination of these.
-If R/W is being acquired; I have audited all files and the Manual and FHWA when applicable ney are in com npliance with all State Laws, Title 32/Title 22, TIA ney are in com npliance with all State Laws, Title 32/Title 22, TIA Manual and FHWA when applicable OR OR ry/County Authorized Agent 32/Title 22, TIA Date Manual and FHWA when applicable OR ty/County Authorized Agent Manual and FHWA when applicable TIA Right of Way Manager Date OR by/County Authorized Agent DRTATION USE ONLY project was acquired in compliance ppropriate federal regulations and applicable.
-Title and possession h Date ce with 49 CFR guidelines has been TIA Right of Way Manager Date FOR DEPARTMENT OF T This is to advise that the required right of way for the report of the required right of way for the report of the required right of way for roadway obtained to all rights of way.
-Where appropriate, reloc OR project was acquired in compliant applicable.
-Title and possession hoperty management have been con Date ce with 49 CFR guidelines has been
+If R/W is being acquired; I have audited all files and they are in compliance with all State Laws, Title 32/Title 22, TIA Manual and FHWA when applicable OR TIA Right of Way Manager Date City/County Authorized Agent Date FOR DEPARTMENT OF TRANSPORTATION USE ONLY This is to advise that the required right of way for the above listed project was acquired in compliance with 49 CFR - Part 24, the Relocation Act of 1972(as amended), and all other appropriate federal regulations and guidelines governing the acquisition of right of way for roadway purposes as applicable.
+Title and possession has been obtained to all rights of way.
+Where appropriate, relocation and property management have been completed.
+R/W NOT REQUIRED DEEDS CONDEMNATIONS TOTAL PARCELS TIA Program Manager Date State TIA Administrator Date